Musyaaaa/CustomBiomeColors/README.md

   <img src="https://i.imgur.com/zkHUiNb.png">
 </details>

-❗ You must reconnect in order to see the changes
+❗ You must reconnect in order to see the changess

 ❗ Due to the way biomes work in minecraft, selections, especially small ones, might not be precise.